forseti-security/forseti-security/_docs/_latest/concepts/models.md

 ## Tables

-Each set of data models are stored in its own set of tables, which are tied to each other by specific relationships.
+Each set of data models are stored in its own set of tables, which are named with the `<model_handle>_<table_name>` and are tied to each other by specific relationships.
 At any given time, multiple set of tables can exist, either created by the cron job, or by other users.
+The table sets are listed in the `models` table.

 ### binding_members